sparrowwallet/sparrow/README.md

       Possible Values: [ERROR, WARN, INFO, DEBUG, TRACE]
     --network, -n
       Network to use
-      Possible Values: [mainnet, testnet, regtest, signet]
+      Possible Values: [mainnet, testnet, regtest, signet, testnet4]
 ```

+Note that testnet currently refers to testnet3.

-As a fallback, the network (mainnet, testnet, regtest or signet) can also be set using an environment variable `SPARROW_NETWORK`.
+As a fallback, the network (mainnet, testnet, testnet4, regtest or signet) can also be set using an environment variable `SPARROW_NETWORK`.
 For example:

 `export SPARROW_NETWORK=testnet`